 - FIRST SKIP: for each hour of school missed, the student will have to make up one hour before or after school.
 The student and parent will be informed of the consequences of any future skips - SECOND SKIP: The student will have "In-school Suspension" for two (2) days.
-The parents will be informed of this skip and be made aware of what course of action the school will follow if there are additional skips. - THIRD SKIP: The student will have "In-school Suspension" for three (3) days.
+The parents will be informed of this skip and be made aware of what course of action the school will follow if there are additional skips.

+• THIRD SKIP: The student will have "In-school Suspension" for three (3) days.
 The parents will be informed of the action and made aware of future action if there are additional skips.
+The student may be reported to social services per century code.